ThinkParQ/beegfs-csi-driver/docs/deployment.md

 StatefulSets, Deployments) that depend on BeeGFS MUST be deployed with the same nodeAffinity assigned to the driver node service.
 Provide your users with the labels or nodes they must run their workloads on.

-### Upgrading to v1.2.0
-<a name="upgrade-1.2.0-kubernetes-deployment"></a>
-v1.2.0 includes changes to the structure of the deployment manifests.
-To upgrade from v1.1.0, follow these steps:

-1. If you have made changes to the csi-beegfs-config.yaml and/or csi-beegfs-connauth.yaml files in the v1.1.0 *deploy/prod* directory, copy
-   these files.
-1. Check out v.1.2.0 of the project: `git checkout v1.2.0`.
-1. Create an overlay as described in [Kubernetes Deployment](#kubernetes-deployment) (i.e. copy *deploy/k8s/overlays/default* to *deploy/k8s/overlays/my-overlay*).
-1. Paste the copied files into *deploy/k8s/overlays/my-overlay*.
-This will overwrite the default (empty) files.
-1. Deploy the driver: `kubectl apply -k deploy/k8s/overlays/my-overlay`.

 ## Example Application Deployment
 <a name="example-application-deployment"></a>